juxor/afaq/markdown/secG4.md

-as the _"native American variety of anarchism dissolved in the face of increasing State repression and industrialisation, rationalisation, and concentration of capital, American anarchists were forced either to acquiesce or to seek a more militant stain of anarchism: this latter presented itself in the form of Communist Anarchism . . .
+as the _"native American variety of anarchism dissolved in the face of increasing State repression and industrialisation, rationalisation, and concentration of capital, American anarchists were forced either to acquiesce or to seek a more militant strain of anarchism: this latter presented itself in the form of Communist Anarchism . . .
 Faith in peaceful evolution toward an anarchist society seemed archaic and gradually faded."_ [Kline, **The Individualist Anarchists**, p.
 83]